Firecrackers boom, fog covers the stage, sparks fly, and golden leaves fall over the soon-to-be newlyweds.

 WHEW!
 We all relax a bit, but we’re still unsure.
 I have a gut feeling that we all don’t really know what’s going on, and Saurav, who hasn’t slept in like 3+ days, is exhausted.
 But Saurav confirms that once they did the seven promises and the “I do” part, everyone threw flowers and clapped.

 In the end, we missed the fire and seven promises ceremony, but we got to be there for Saurav & Priya for the two days, so I (kinda) came to terms with missing twenty minutes of it. 😉

 Giving the Bride Away

 There’s only the immediate family, a few cousins and uncles left.
 The 400+ guests have dwindled down to nearly 30 or 40.
 The saddest part of the wedding begins: Priya’s family is “officially” giving away their daughter.
 Everyone is in tears and it’s almost painful to watch her hug her family goodbye.

 Traditionally, the bride would say goodbye to her family at the end of the wedding to officially move in with the groom and his family.
-This is a very heart-breaking moment for everyone.
+This is a very heartbreaking moment for everyone.
 In older generations, not even that long ago, sometimes the bride and groom were meeting for the first time.
 Sometimes the bride wasn’t accepted in the groom’s family and was tortured or treated horribly.
 It still happens today.
 But India is changing, slowly but surely.

-For Saurav & Priya, it was modern wedding ceremony and a marriage based out of love and respect from and for both families.
+For Saurav & Priya, it was a modern wedding ceremony and marriage based out of love and respect from and for both families.

 As for Priya, she would get to see her family after their honeymoon in the south of India.
 But still, she would move to England with Saurav and his family after the honeymoon.
 Before that, she had been living in Bangalore.
-The transition would be bittersweet as saying goodbye to family is never easy and new opportunities is always exciting.
+The transition would be bittersweet as saying goodbye to the family is never easy and new opportunities are always exciting.

 See You Again, In India or Elsewhere